quangthangisme/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The criteria include a filter on an unrecognized column.
+The criteria include a filter with an empty value.
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.

 * 1b.
-The criteria include a filter with an unrecognized logical operator.
+The criteria contains no filter.
     * 1b1.
-TC displays an error message.

-      Use case resumes at step 1.
-* 1c.
-The criteria include a filter with an empty value.
-    * 1c1.
 TC displays an error message.

       Use case resumes at step 1.